-The National Coordinating Center for the Regional Genetics Network (NCC) is excited to launch the first annual Public Health Genetics Week (PHGW)!
-The goal of PHGW is to increase awareness and celebrate the efforts of the public health genetics system.
+The National Coordinating Center for the Regional Genetics Network (NCC) is proud to host Public Health Genetics and Genomics Week (PHGW)!
+The goal of PHGW is to increase awareness and celebrate the efforts of public health genetics and genomics.
 To help us celebrate the week, visit our PHGW themes page and download our social media toolkit to participate across your social media platforms.

-NCC would like to thank the following individuals for being members of the Public Health Genetics Weeks Small Group, without whom this week would not have been possible.
+NCC would like to thank the following individuals for being members of the Public Health Genetics and Genomics Weeks Small Group, without whom this week would not have been possible.

 - Andrea Durst, MS, DrPH, LCGC, Co-Chair of APHA Genomics Education Workgroup, University of Pittsburgh MPH Program